Side effects may occur with KEYTRUDA and LENVIMA

 Wound healing problems: Wound healing problems have happened in some people who take LENVIMA.
 Tell your healthcare provider if you plan to have any surgery before or during treatment with LENVIMA.

-The most common side effects of LENVIMA when given with KEYTRUDA include decrease in thyroid hormone levels, increased blood pressure, tiredness, diarrhea, joint and muscle pain, nausea, decreased appetite, vomiting, mouth sores, weight loss, stomach-area (abdomen) pain, urinary tract infection, protein in your urine, constipation, headache, bleeding, rash, redness, itching, or peeling of your skin on your hands and feet, hoarseness, and rash.
+The most common side effects of LENVIMA when given in combination with KEYTRUDA include decrease in thyroid hormone levels; tiredness; joint and muscle pain; nausea; decreased appetite; vomiting; mouth sores; weight loss; stomach-area (abdomen) pain; urinary tract infection; constipation; headache; bleeding; rash, redness, itching, or peeling of your skin on your hands and feet; hoarseness; and rash.

 LENVIMA may cause fertility problems in males and females and can harm your unborn baby.
 Tell your healthcare provider if you are: